scriptwide-fonts/scriptwide-sans-cjk/README.md

 Note that glyphs are not hinted, so they will look sub-optimal in low resolutions.
 It is therefore recommended to use Source Han Sans for most CJK ideographs, and use Scriptwide Sans CJK as a fallback.

-Furthermore, [Lorchin Sans](https://github.com/Losketch/LorchinSans) should be used as a second fallback font, if sans/gothic style for CJK ideographs is mandatory.

-Glyphs do not necessarily follow any source, but most of them should follow either G-source or K-source (as a result of combining G-source Plangothic and K-source (not exactly V-source) Gothic Nguyen.
+Glyphs do not necessarily follow any source, but most of them should follow either G-source, or J/K-source, as a result of combining G-source Plangothic, J-source Sukima Gothic, and K-source Gothic Nguyen.

-I plan to convert all glyphs to `K→J→S→V→H→M→T→U→G→P` source, roughly in this fallback order where applicable, but this will probably never happen.
+I plan to convert all glyphs to `J→K→S→V→H→M→T→U→G→P` source, roughly in this fallback order where applicable, but this will probably never happen.

 Scriptwide Sans CJK consists of 3 fonts to support as many CJK ideographs as possible.